 Authorized to award 4 Engineering degrees by the Commission des Titres d'Ingénieurs (CTI), the vocation of the School is to train creative and innovative Research and Development (R&D) Engineers in the most strategic industries, namely the new digital economy, engineering for healthcare and data economics.

 Admission to our training courses is based on a highly competitive national examination (CCINP and Concours Mines-Télécom) and on application.
-The courses at TPS are organized into 4 study areas.
+The courses at TPS are organized into 4 departments.

 The Dean’s message

 The main fields of expertise of our Engineers relate to Physics, Microelectronics and Nanosciences, Control Theory and Robotics, Computer Science and Networks (Digital Infrastructures and Internet of Things), Data Science (Data Processing, Signal and Image Processing), Optics and Laser as well as Engineering for Healthcare.

 The students trained at Télécom Physique Strasbourg are thus able to meet the challenges linked to Information and Communications Science and Technology (ICT), accessing one of the largest employment pools for today's executives.
 The globalized environment in wich they progress provides strong growth prospects driven by the 3rd industrial revolution under way with the exponential development of the digital economy.

 The school is supported by two internationally visible research institutes of the University of Strasbourg, namely ICube and the IPCMS, which allows for outstanding options and studies including the possibility of a dual degree (Engineering + Master’s) for students who wish to include a research pathway to their curriculum.